thibautherremans/flowerstore_archi/readme.md

 ## Explanation

-Momenteel hebben wij de basis endpoints zoals in een standaard API (GET, POST, PUT en DELETE) voor zowel de "stores" als de "flowers".
+At the moment we coded basic endpoints such as GET, POST, PUT and DELETE, in both "stores" and "flowers".

 ## TODO

-- Async tasking is nog niet aanwezig
-- aangepaste enpoints zoals in de opdracht (overzicht van winkels die het meeste verdienen bijvoorbeeld)
-- de testing is nog niet aanwezig
+- custom endpoints as given in the instructions (overview on stores that have the highest revenue for example)
--
+- Testing part